GWC-DCMB/curriculum-notebooks/paper/paper.md

 Projects are completed in a paired programming style, where partners take turns assuming the “driver” (i.e. the typer) and “navigator” (i.e. the instructor) roles.
 Switching off in this way helps both partners assume equal responsibility for the project workload, but more importantly it enables improved knowledge transfer through peer-to-peer learning.

-In addition to our coding curriculum, another key component of our programming is hosting guest speakers from diverse fields across academia and industry.
+In addition to our coding curriculum, another key component of our programming is hosting female guest speakers from diverse fields across academia and industry.
 Our guest speakers come to discuss the journey they’ve taken to their career paths as well as how they utilize programming and data science in their jobs.
-These varied perspectives are extremely valuable to our learners as they provide several practical examples of programming careers in the real world.
+These varied perspectives are extremely valuable to our learners as they provide several practical examples of programming careers in the real world, and expose them to successful females in STEM.

 ## Experience of Use